znobakht/MultipleSelectCheckBox/README.md

-# React + Vite
+# Multiple Select

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a multiple select with checkBoxes for Iran provinces.

-Currently, two official plugins are available:

 - [@MyLinkedInProfile](https://www.linkedin.com/in/zakiyeh-nobakht/)